Venue: De Montfort Suite, Hinckley Hub. View directions

 The council’s events team will be providing support and guidance to those parishes and towns who ask.

-I hope that the County Council will also be supportive by waiving fees etc for any road closures that may be required and trust that Councillor Allen will pursue that with his colleagues.” |
+I hope the County Council will also be supportive by waiving fees etc for any road closures that may be required and trust the Councillor Allen will pursue that with his collegues”. |

 |